Aelto/tw3-cahirc-language/README.md

 > recursivity in the macro functions you write.
 If such a
 > thing were to happen, the program would never stop growing
 > until it runs out of memory.

+# Pragma directives
+Give directives to the compiler using pragma calls.
+ - `#pragma cahirc-preprocessor-print` anywhere in the file will tell the compiler to print the output file right after the pre-preprocessor pass.
+Useful to debug macros.